irusharulz/docker-mysql-cluster/README.md

 ## How to run problem solution

-> Before going to execute below, please check whether you have installed docker & docker-compose in your machine.
+> Before going to run, please check whether you have installed docker & docker-compose in your machine.

 ```
 git clone https://github.com/irusharulz/docker-mysql-cluster.git
 ```

-> After that locate to docker-mysql directory by using below command
+> After that locate to docker-mysql-cluster directory by using below command

 ```
 cd docker-mysql-cluster/